 Santuario Virgen de la Oliva

-If you are into visiting churches Santuario Virgen de la Oliva (eng.
+If you are into churches, Santuario Virgen de la Oliva (eng.
 Sanctuary of Virgen de Oliva) may interest you.
-Sanctuary is located on the Vejer-Barbate road, only 5km from the Vejer old town.
+It’s located on the Vejer-Barbate road, only 5km from the Vejer old town.
 It was built in the 14th century after the reconquest of this region from the Moors by Christians.
 Currently, every year on May 7th, some people go on a pilgrimage of the Virgen de la Oliva to this sanctuary.

 Santa Lucia Roman Aqueduct